PhrygianGates/phrygiangates.github.io/content/some_basics_of_differential_geometry_3.md

 tags = ['The Early Universe']
 +++

-In this post, I would like to study some basic knowledge of the \( \nabla \) symbol, as well as a important formula related with riemann tensor.
+In this post, I would like to study some basic knowledge of the \( \nabla \) symbol, as well as an important formula related with riemann tensor.

 ## I. Connection